Hospital Acquired Conditions

 What is the Hospital-Acquired Condition (HAC) Reduction Program?

-Which hospitals do the HAC Reduction Program apply to?
+Which hospitals does the HAC Reduction Program apply to?

 As set forth under Section 1886(p) of the Social Security Act, the HAC Reduction Program applies to all subsection (d) hospitals (that is, general acute care hospitals).